Forgiving jeff: Writing

-The episode featured Gene Cousineau confronting Barry about Moss' murder.
+The episode featured Gene Cousineau confronting Barry about Moss's murder.
 Bill Hader felt that the episode had to end with both characters aware of the other character's actions, intending to change the series' formula, "I think by doing that, it kind of made us look at all the characters differently.
 Not looking at how we had done it the first few seasons with them."
 Henry Winkler said that the scene was intended to portray Gene in complete control even when his plan falls apart, further adding that "if push came to shove, I would definitely have killed Barry."

 The opening scene diverged from Hader's original idea.
 The scene would have taken place in a gas station parking lot, with Barry meeting with a man who wanted his wife murdered.
 However, Barry kills the man, as the wife contacted him first to kill him.
 Hader liked the scene but felt that it didn't connect with the main theme of the episode, forgiveness.